Southwest Zone

 Low and clear.
 Bank angling is the best method to target chinook until flows pick up.

-Anglers are reminded there is a complete angling closure upstream of Edson Creek until January 1.
+There is a complete angling closure upstream of Edson Creek until January 1.
 This closure is to protect fall Chinook staging to spawn in the mainstem and tributaries.

-SMITH RIVER, Umpqua: Winter steelhead, and bass
+SMITH RIVER, Umpqua: Winter steelhead

 TENMILE LAKES/TENMILE CREEK: Trout, largemouth bass, yellow perch, coho salmon